 Just as important as the other aspects of the design process is visually communicating to players the options they have in front of them.
 All interfaces have a learning process and carefully observing people struggle to learn the game, noting what they find confusing, and adding visual cues and text reminders went a long way to scaffold their learning process.

 Finding FAZA’s Audience

 FAZA is not for everyone.
 The level of strategic thinking, tactical coordination, and cooperative dialogue demanded of players can be a turn off for some people.
 There have been many times where I’m two minutes into explaining how to play the game and I can see a player’s eyes glaze over.
 Before people sit down to playtest FAZA, I repeat multiple times we can stop playing the game and they can leave at any time.
 I think giving players the option to get up and leave ensures I don’t waste their time and they don’t waste mine.
-Since it’s a 90 minute time investment, I want FAZA to be a fun and enjoyable experience for people.
-Discovering FAZA’s audience then involved having conversations with the people that stuck around, learning about what other kinds of games they’re into, other hobbies and activities they engage in, and what drew them to FAZA.
+Since it’s a 90 minute time investment, I want FAZA to be a fun and enjoyable experience.
+Discovering FAZA’s audience then involved having conversations with everyone that played the game, learning about what other kinds of games they’re into, other hobbies and activities they engage in, and what drew them to FAZA.